 Revenue: It is the total revenue of online sales that came directly from the email marketing campaign.
 Revenue is estimated as total number of conversions times average value of a conversion.

 Profit: It demonstrates the profit obtained from the email marketing campaign.
-Profit is calculated as total expenses of the campaign subtracted by total revenue.
+Profit is calculated as total expenses of the campaign subtracted from total revenue.

 Cost per Open Email (CPO): It shows how much you have paid to make one customer open the email.
 To keep this number low, you should send emails to those who really want them.

 Cost per Conversion (CPC): It indicates how much obtaining a customer making a successful conversion actually costs to you.
-To make this expense low, you need to offer something irresistible to ones who have landed your website through a click.
+To lower this expense, you need to offer something irresistible to those who have landed on your website through a click.

 ROI: It is the percentage of return for the email marketing campaign.
 For instance, if your ROI is presented as 3200%, it means that you have earned $32 for every $1 spent on this campaign.

-Conversions to Break Even: It tells you the significant number of conversions to obtain zero profit but no loss.
+Conversions to Break Even: It tells you the significant number of conversions to obtain zero profit and no loss.

 I hope your email marketing return would be much more than your expectations.
 As if not, popupsmart is ready to help you build an efficient email list, and start over!